Microsoft denies U.S. suggestion its diversity plan illegally discriminates by race

 Microsoft announced its initiative four weeks after the death of George Floyd at the hands of Minneapolis police sparked nationwide protests over racial inequality, and prompted more companies to confront inequality in their own ranks.

-In the June 23 initiative, Nadella pledged to double the number of Black employees in senior and leadership roles at Microsoft in the United States by 2025.
+Nadella pledged to double the number of Black employees in the United States in senior and leadership roles by 2025.

-He also said Microsoft would double the percentage of transactions it conducted through Black-owned banks, and make investments to support minority-owned banks and Black-owned small businesses.
+He also said Microsoft would conduct more transactions through Black-owned banks, and make investments to support minority-owned banks and Black-owned small businesses.

 Our Standards: The Thomson Reuters Trust Principles.